 (Google is not 100% with everything they do and this rule doesn’t apply to certain industries.
 There really isn’t an answer to this, but the best standard is to get as many reviews as possible.)

-How Do You Actually Ask Your Customers For Google My Business Page Reviews?
+How Do You Ask Your Clients For Google My Business Page Reviews?

 Here Are A Few Steps To Make The Process Easier And Hopefully Produce A Positive Outcome